 The Important Stuff:

-- Getting there: the Missouri and Fancy trailheads are side by side at the end of Missouri Creek Road (FS 104), about 45 minutes SW of Minturn, Colorado; it’s a rough dirt road and a high-clearance vehicle is recommended
+- Getting there: the Missouri and Fancy trailheads are side by side at the end of Missouri Creek Road (FS 104), about 45 minutes SW of Minturn, Colorado.
+It’s a rough dirt road and a high-clearance vehicle is recommended.
+We could have done it in our Subaru but having a truck made it much easier

 - Fees and passes: none